QUESTIONS TO ASK COLLEGE COACHES

 – Crosses and shot stopping

-DO include personalization, so it doesn’t look like a mass email to 20 schools.
+1. DO include personalization so it doesn’t look like a mass email to 20 schools

-DO keep it concise, organized, and easy to read quickly on any device.
+2. DO keep it concise, organized, and easy to read quickly on any device

-i.e. “Dear Coach Burleigh”, “Dear Coach Burleigh, Coach Campbell, and Coach Kirkup”, or Dear UF Soccer Coaches”
+4. DO address the email to the head coach, all the coaches, or the school’s soccer coaches. i.e. “Dear Coach Burleigh”, “Dear Coach Burleigh, Coach Campbell, and Coach Kirkup” or Dear UF Soccer Coaches”

 Emailing College Coaches “DON’Ts”

-DON’T address the email with, “Dear Coach”.
-Use their name, “Dear Coach Griffin”.
+2. DON’T address the email with, “Dear Coach” use their name, “Dear Coach Getman”

 WHEN AND HOW A COLLEGE COACH CAN TALK TO A PROSPECT